offemaria24/Project-Function-Frontend/README.md

-# Module 2 Project Based on the Starter Projcet with additional functions
+# Module 2 Project Based on the Starter Project with additional functions

-# WHat are the changes?
+# What are the changes?
 i Added a input Text place holder together with the transaction balance and date time history then the clear button to be able to clear the screen of the history itself.

 # Starter Next/Hardhat Project